Xi'an Ancient City Wall

-The first landmark visitors will encounter in Xi'an is the ancient city wall, which stretches round the old city.
-The northern side runs parallel to the railway.
-Xi'an was originally a walled city, and even today the wall is considered a landmark dividing the city into the inner part and the outer part.
-The city wall is massive - tall, long and thick.
+Xi’an City Wall is China’s best-preserved, and largest existing ancient city wall.
+Originally serving as a military defensive system in ancient times, the city wall today is considered a landmark dividing the city of Xi’an into the inner part and the outer part.
 The South Gate and North Gate are the two main entrances to the inner city.
-The city itself is neatly arranged along the city wall.
+The city itself is neatly arranged along the wall.

-Emperor Zhu Yuanzhang.
-When Zhu Yuanzhang captured Huizhou, long before the establishment of the Ming Dynasty, he was admonished by a hermit named Zhu Sheng, who told him to "build high walls, store abundant provisions and take your time in proclaiming yourself emperor."
+The existing Xi’an City Wall was built in 1370 (completed in 1378), under the regime of the Ming dynasty’s Emperor Zhu Yuanzhang.
+When Zhu Yuanzhang captured Huizhou, long before the establishment of the Ming Dynasty, he was admonished by a hermit named Zhu Sheng, who told him to “build high walls, store abundant provisions and take your time in proclaiming yourself, emperor.”

-This advice Zhu Yuanzhang heeded.
-Once the whole country was unified, he sent orders to the local governments to build city walls on a large scale.
-Zhu assured that "out of all the mountains and rivers in the world, the area of Central Qin is the most strongly fortified and strategically impregnable."
-The current city wall is an enhancement of the old Tang Dynasty structure, as a result of the emperor's wall building campaign.
+Zhu Yuanzhang heeded this advice.
+Once the whole country was unified and Zhu became the Emperor, he sent orders to build city walls on a large scale.
+Zhu assured that “out of all the mountains and rivers in the world, the area of Central Xi’an is the most strongly fortified and strategically impregnable.
+Originally, the city wall was a Tang Dynasty (618-907) structure, built during the emperor’s wall-building Campaign.
+The current city wall is an enhancement of the Tang city wall.

-Xi'an's city wall, after its enlargement in the Ming Dynasty, stands 12 meters high.
-It is 12-14 meters across the top, 15-18 meters thick at bottom, and 13.7 kilometers in length.
+Xi’an’s city wall, after its enlargement in the Ming Dynasty, stands 12 meters high.
+It is 12-14 meters across the top, 15-18 meters thick at the bottom, and has a perimeter of 13.74 kilometers (8.5 miles).

 There is a rampart every 120 meters (394 feet).
 The ramparts are towers that extend out from the main wall.
 The ramparts were built to allow soldiers to see enemies trying to climb the wall.
 The distance between the ramparts is within the range of arrows fired from either side.
 This allowed soldiers to protect the entire wall without exposing themselves to the enemy.
 There are altogether 98 ramparts; each has a sentry building on top of it.